Joako360/osm2city/doc/manual/textures.rst

 Ideas, Constraints and Random Thoughts ......................................

 * Older graphic cards might have difficulties with textures larger than 4k x 4k.
 On the other hand side the current texture atlas is 16k x 256 without people complaining.
 By the time new osm2city atlases get mainstream (i.e. next LTS after 2020.3) another year or so will have passed and many "older" graphics cards still can manage 8k x 8k.
-Whoever runs osm2city might not have an old PC anyway. => Going with 8k per dimension max.
+Whoever runs osm2city might not have an old PC anyway. => Going with 8k (8192 pixels) per dimension max.
 * Using a transparent texture and letting the underlying model's colours shine through is very bad for performance, unless a shader is used.
 I.e. using a few textures and then doing the variety by using colours in the ac-file is not a viable way.
 * Bigger objects/meshes are better for graphics cards.
 Level of details settings in FG rendering preferences can play a bit against it.
 So there is a sweet spot between mesh dimensions (as large as possible) and LOD settings.
 I.e. when arriving close to a border of a large mesh (e.g. 8x8 km) and a small LOD setting (e.g 4 km) then even though buildings at the border of that mesh would be within the LOD distance, they will first appear, when the viewer is below LOD distance to the centre of the mesh.
 * FG seems to support only one texture per ac-file - even though the `AC3D file format <https://www.inivis.com/ac3d/man/ac3dfileformat.html>`_ does support several textures (one texture per object, but there can be many objects).